Skip to main content

 Are All Delivery Methods Metabolized the Same Way?

 The metabolic fate of testosterone is a critical consideration.
 The route of administration can influence the ratio of testosterone to its metabolites.
-For instance, transdermal delivery bypasses the in the liver that oral formulations undergo.
+For instance, transdermal delivery bypasses the first-pass metabolism in the liver that oral formulations undergo.
 This is a significant safety advantage, as oral androgens have been associated with unfavorable changes in hepatic function and lipid profiles.

 The steady release from pellets or daily gels provides a constant substrate for the 5-alpha reductase (converting T to DHT) and aromatase (converting T to estradiol) enzymes, leading to a more predictable and physiologic balance of these downstream hormones.
 The high peaks from injections could, in some individuals, transiently upregulate these enzymatic pathways, requiring careful monitoring.